Get insider access

 Water Pickup Post Test

-The Roborock S7 isn't designed for dealing with liquid spills.
-It can clear away small spills by soaking them away with its mopping pads, but having the vacuum suck up liquid is likely to damage it.
+This vacuum isn't designed for dealing with liquid spills.
+It can clear away small spills by soaking them away with its mopping pads, but having the vacuum suck up liquid will likely damage it.

 Automation